Tamagotchi Connection

-The Tamagotchi Connection (UK: Tamagotchi Connexion) is a virtual pet in the Tamagotchi line of digital toys from Bandai.
-The Tamagotchi Connection is unique from prior models in that it uses infrared technology to connect and interact with other devices and was first released in 2004, 8 years after the first Tamagotchi toy.
-Using the device's infrared port, the virtual pet (referred to as a Tamagotchi) can make friends with other Tamagotchis, in addition to playing games, giving and receiving presents and having a baby.
+The Tamagotchi Connection, marketed as Tamagotchi Connexion outside the Americas and as Tamagotchi Plus in Japan, is a virtual pet in the Tamagotchi line of digital toys from Bandai.
+First released in 2004, 8 years after the first Tamagotchi toy, they were notable for their wireless networking feature: using the device's infrared port, the virtual pet can make friends with other Tamagotchis, in addition to playing games, giving and receiving presents and having a baby.
+In May 2024, Bandai announced a relaunch of the Tamagotchi Connection to celebrate the series' 20th anniversary.
+They were officially released in July 2024.

 Versions 1 to 4 of Tamagotchi Connection have 6 levels of friendship that can be viewed in the Friends List: